robincamille/bot-tutorial-jumpstart-2020/README.md

 ## Advanced bot: mashup_markov

-This script (markovmaker.py) uses a Markov chain to create new sentences from another text (twain.txt is included), and tweets them.
+This script (markovmaker.py) uses a Markov chain to create a new file full of nonsense sentences from another text (twain.txt is included).

+Use mybot2.py to tweet out lines from the new .txt file you created (note that the new filename is `mashup_markov/yourfilename.txt`).

 ## Advanced bot: imagebot.py